A-I-P-A/CSRAssist/README.md

 * `poetry shell`
 * `poetry install`
 * Follow individual subdirectory quickstart steps
-* Run `pylint` and make sure code is up to the standards before commit changes to git
+* Run `pylint` and make sure code is up to the standards before commit changes to git.
+If you encounter any linter errors that you feel are due to the rules being too strict, feel free to annotate your code with exclusion pragmas, or we may consider changing the rules itself - either way, please discuss during code review.

   Ex:
   - `pylint ocr_integration/*.py`